edwardslab-wustl/dxm/README.md

 Set the -c flag to the maximum coverage in the input file.
 Increasing -c above the maximum coverage will needlessly increase memory usage.

-DXM computational time scales with number of subpopulations, number of CpG, and maximum coverage.
+DXM computational time scales with number of subpopulations, number of CpGs, and maximum coverage.
 DXM solved eRRBS and Methyl-Seq samples for 2 subpopulations at average coverage of 60x in ~2 hours.

 The outputs of dxm_solveMethylation are:
 - testSample_reconstructed_1_subpops.txt  - regions with 1 major profile